AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 Note that the all the mapped attributes are exported for a profile, no matter where the changes lie.
 So, in the example above all the mapped attributes for those five new profiles will be exported even if the attributes themselves haven't changed.

-### What determines a data export and what is included in the export {#what-determines-export-what-is-included}
+### What determines a data export and what is included in the export

 Regarding the data that is exported for a given profile, it is important to understand the two different concepts of *what determines a data export to your enterprise destination* and *which data is included in the export*.